-Photographic Styles can really spruce up your iPhone photography
+Spice up your photos with Photographic Styles

 How to change the active Photographic Style through the Settings app

-Another way to change the default Photographic Style is through the Settings app on your iPhone 13.
+Another way to change the default Photographic Style is through the Settings app on your iPhone 13 or iPhone SE (2022).

 - Scroll down and tap Camera.